Louis Eugène Marie Bautain

 Louis Eugène Marie Bautain (17 February 1796 – 15 October 1867), was a French philosopher and theologian.

 Life

-Bautain was born at Paris.
+Bautain was born in Paris.
 At the École Normale he came under the influence of Victor Cousin.
-In 1816 he adopted the profession of higher teaching, and was soon after called to the chair of philosophy in the University of Strasbourg.
+In 1816, he adopted the profession of higher teaching, and was soon after called to the chair of philosophy in the University of Strasbourg.
 He held this position for many years, and gave a parallel course of lectures as professor of the literary faculty in the same city.
 The reaction against speculative philosophy, which carried away De Maistre and Lamennais, influenced him also.